joargr/fmu-settings-gui/frontend/README.md

-The repo contains configuration files for Visual Studio Code, with [recommendations](../.vscode/extensions.json) for installing extensions for Biome toolchain (formatting and linting) and ESLint.
+The repo contains configuration files for Visual Studio Code, with [recommendations](../.vscode/extensions.json) for installing extensions for Biome toolchain (formatting and linting), ESLint and styled-components.
 Furthermore, there is a workspace [settings](../.vscode/settings.json) file that configures Biome as the default formatter for JavaScript and TypeScript files (includeing JSX/TSX), as well as CSS/SCSS/JSON files.
 Formatting is set up to be done on save.

 ## Developing